dotnet/runtime/src/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### Ignoring bad encodings

-Many encoding are not valid.
+Many encodings are not valid.
 For `gdb`, these instructions are marked `(bad)`.
 We filter and ignore these.

 #### Parsing the disassambly for each instruction sample